martynwheeler/u-lora/README.md

 # u-lora

 This is a port of raspi-lora (https://pypi.org/project/raspi-lora/) for micropython.
-I have currently only tested on raspberry pi pico.
-It allows your microcontroller to use an RFM95 to communicate.
+I have tested on raspberry pi pico, esp8266, and esp32.
+It allows your microcontroller to use an RFM95 radio to communicate.

 ## Wiring